T3nb3w/AsepPersist/README.md

 ### Stage 1 — Hidden Window & Message Loop

 On startup, the program registers a window class with Windows and creates a zero-size, fully hidden window.
-This window has no visible presence — no taskbar entry, no border, no title.
+This window has no visible presence, no taskbar entry, no border, no title.
 It exists purely as a message receiver inside the Windows kernel.

 The main thread then enters a blocking message loop (`GetMessageW`), suspending itself until a system event arrives.
 The program consumes no CPU while waiting.